Kudlaty01/agrest-client/README.md

 # AgREST Client
 ## REST client quick as a silver

-## Note
-please also take a look at a WIP branch: feature/AG-1-separate-layers

 ## Setup
 rename file `src/Modules/ISystems/credentials.json.dist` to `src/Modules/ISystems/credentials.json` and put right authentication data there if you prefer storing the credentials in a file.